 Is Winchester Christmas Market expensive?

 Not to visit, no- it's free!
-But, like many Christmas Markets around Europe, buying goods or food can be expensive.
+But, like many of the best Christmas markets in Europe, buying goods or food can be expensive.
 Winchester is a (very) affluent area and the local population have plenty of spare money to burn.
 Winchester is also a huge tourist area, with thousands visiting the Christmas market each year.

 Therefore, products are priced accordingly.
 So if you're not lucky enough to have plenty of cash for fun (we don't!) then might I suggest you go for the experience and atmosphere and save your shopping money for elsewhere.